 In Collaboration with Jose Gerardo Ponte ,and Deeksha Sagar Kalra

-Imagine if a New York City street became a more pedestrian friendly and ecological street park.
-We did this and focused on one street, '120th street' in East Harlem neighborhood.
-It is lacking access to public transportation and public space, we proposed a new Ferry Station where 120th street meets the waterfront as a means of providing an alternative transit mode as well as a redesign of the street turning it into a shared street and giving public space back to the people who are residents in East Harlem.
-We proposed new social infrastructure into the spacial demotion and also created a new network with institutions, community associations, and event agencies.
+What if New York City streets became more pedestrian friendly, delightful, and green.
+We redefined a street, '120th street' in East Harlem, as a prototype of new public streetspace.
+East Harlem has lacking access to public transportation, green space and waterfront, we proposed a new Ferry Station where 120th street meets the waterfront as a means of providing an alternative transit mode as well as a redesign of the street turning it into a shared street and giving public space back to the people who are residents in East Harlem.
+We arranged a vibrant, accessible neighborhood space and built a new social network with institutions, community associations, and event agencies.

 120th street lies between the existing 125th subway station (4,5,6 lines) and proposed 116th subway station(Q line).
 120th is walking distance from both stations.

 Existing truck routes are on 116th and 125th streets.
 We chose 120th street to create a safer street away from the chaos traffic.